dellve/dellve_dash/README.md

     - [ ] Throw custom error page and/or display alert modal on invalid server config input (currently re-renders portal home on error )

 #### Other Future improvements
-    - [ ] Refactor views into modular React components
+    - [...]
+Refactor views into modular React components

-## Note
+## Notes
-Application must be accessed via http instead of https for netdata dependencies to load
++ Application must be accessed via http instead of https for netdata dependencies to load
+#### Error Handling
++ Invalid (aka unconfigured), missing, or malformed query (aka server config) parameters to this application's endpoints will be handled gracefully by rerouting the request to the home page.
+This approach is chosen in favour of presentation, as this apps primary function that of a gui, not an api.